1. Home

 Pairing electrification with rooftop solar can reduce your emissions immediately and reduce your electricity costs, which could increase as you add more electric appliances to your home.

 If those appliances are efficient ones, however, you’re starting from a much better place overall.
-Because efficient appliances let you get by using less electricity, you can meet your needs with a smaller solar array, further reducing your environmental impact and reducing your solar costs.
+Because efficient appliances use less electricity, you can meet your needs with a smaller solar array, possibly reducing your upfront solar costs.

-If you’re interested in learning more about taking control of your home’s energy, estimate your solar savings or reach out to a Palmetto solar advisor today.
+If you’re interested in learning more about taking control of your home’s energy, you can use our solar savings calculator or our energy advisor tool

 See what home electrification can do for you: